sgrif/diesel.rs-website/src/guides/getting-started.md

 you need to use `INTEGER` instead.
 The [diesel GitHub repository](https://github.com/diesel-rs/diesel/tree/master/examples) contains modified examples for all supported backends.
 Be sure to checkout these examples if you use another backend than PostgreSQL.

-If you prefer to generate your migrations based on Rust code instead, the diesel CLI tool provides an additional `--diff-schema`  on the `diesel migration generate` command that allows to generate migrations based on a the current schema definition and your database.
+If you prefer to generate your migrations based on Rust code instead, the diesel CLI tool provides an additional `--diff-schema`  on the `diesel migration generate` command that allows to generate migrations based on the current schema definition and your database.
 To generate a migration equivalent to the shown Raw SQL migration you need to

 * Create a `schema.rs` file with the following content: